 Textile Exchange is committed to building credible, internationally recognized standards that include assurance and monitoring and evaluations systems.
 As a member of ISEAL, Textile Exchange follows three Codes of Good Practice in addition to its own procedures for Standard Setting, Accreditation and Certification.
 All of Textile Exchange’s standards are international, voluntary standards that set requirements for third-party certification of material inputs and chain of custody.

-In July 2021, Textile Exchange began a comprehensive revision of the Textile Exchange Standards framework with the intent to transition all of its eight standards into one unified system.
+In July 2021, Textile Exchange began a comprehensive revision of the Textile Exchange Standards framework with the intent to transition all of its eight standards into one unified standard.

-The aim of the transition is to meaningfully embed our Climate+ strategy into our standards, to streamline to a more unified standard system, and to create stronger communication at the consumer-facing level.
+The aim of one unified standard is to meaningfully embed our Climate+ strategy into our standards, to streamline to a more unified standard system, and to create stronger communication at the consumer-facing level.

 The goal for the new unified Textile Exchange standard will be to drive the increased adoption of best practices in fiber and material production and sourcing that lead to positive impacts in line with our Climate+ goal, specifically reduce GHG emissions, improve soil health and biodiversity, and improve water quality and availability.

-We plan on moving from eight standards into one material focused standard, that will have different modules applicable to different materials.
+We will be moving from eight standards to one material focused standard, that will have different modules applicable to different materials.
 Chain of custody will remain from source to the final product, with the brand being the last organization requiring certification in the supply chain.

 There are some existing standards that address specific fibers or materials, but none that offer a comprehensive approach to material sourcing in line with Climate targets.
 In order to ensure the new standards system does not cause duplication of efforts, we are exploring an approach that would recognize initiatives in line with the outcomes identified in our standard.